skank01/Home-Assistant/Readme.md

 ### System ###
 My system is a [Raspberry Pi 4B+ with 4 gig RAM](https://www.raspberrypi.org/products/raspberry-pi-4-model-b/) running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
-All data is on a [Samsung Fit Plus 128GB USB flash drive](https://www.samsung.com/us/computing/memory-storage/usb-flash-drives/usb-3-1-flash-drive-fit-plus-128gb-muf-128ab-am/).
+All data is on a SSD.

 ### Gateways ###